Arun K. Somani

 Arun K. Somani is Senior Associate Dean for Research of College of Engineering, Distinguished Professor of Electrical and Computer Engineering and Philip and Virginia Sproul Professor at Iowa State University.
-Somani is Elected Fellow of Institute of Electrical and Electronics Engineers (IEEE) for “contributions to theory and applications of computer networks” from 1999 to 2017 and Life Fellow of IEEE since 2018.
-He is Distinguished Engineer of Association for Computing Machinery(ACM) and Elected Fellow of The American Association for the Advancement of Science(AAAS).
+Somani is an IEEE Fellow for "contributions to theory and applications of computer networks" from 1999 to 2017 and Life Fellow of IEEE since 2018.
+He is an ACM Distinguished Engineer and AAAS Fellow.

-Biography
+Education

 Somani received a B.E.
 (Hons.) degree in Electronics Engineering from Birla Institute of Technology and Science, Pilani in 1973, an M.Tech. in Computer Engineering from Indian Institute of Technology Delhi in 1979 and an MSEE in Electrical Engineering from McGill University in 1983.

+Career

 In 1985, after completing his Ph.D. at McGill University, he joined the faculty of Electrical & Computer Engineering Department at University of Washington, serving as assistant professor from 1985 to 1990, associate professor from 1990 to 1995 and professor till 1997.

 In 1997, he joined the Electrical and Computer Engineering Department at Iowa State University.
 He served as David C. Nicholas Professor of Electrical and Computer Engineering from 1997 to 2002, Jerry R. Junkins Endowed Chair Professor of Electrical and Computer Engineering from 2002 to 2014, Director of Information Infrastructure Institute from 2002 to 2015 and Chair of Electrical and Computer Engineering Department from 2003 to 2010.
 He is serving as Anson Marston Distinguished Professor since 2007, Associate Dean for Research of College of Engineering since 2013 and Philip and Virginia Sproul Professor since 2014, all at Iowa State University.

 During 2010–2011, Somani served as Ram Rajindra Malhotra Professor at Indian Institute of Technology.
 He also served as an honorary distinguished professor at National Taiwan University of Science and Technology (Taiwan Tech) since 2010 and a visiting professor at Gujarat Technological University.
 Professor Somani also served as a Fulbright Specialist from 2019 to 2024.